 If you have products to promote, photograph them against an appealing and aesthetically-sound background.
 It’s worth getting a professional designer to work on this to create eye-catching Instagram Stories.

 If you have a service, post promotional videos speaking about the services.
+Head over to InVideo’s Instagram channel to understand how we promote our product by posting tips & tricks that make video creation easier.
 Check out some InVideo templates here that you can use for these videos — launch a product with this InVideo template, or give your followers a glimpse into your workspace.

 (4) Celebrate Your Story

 If your brand is doing well, winning accolades and praises, then don’t be shy to post about it and promote it.
 Nothing works better on Instagram than a success Story.

 Keep it simple — show off what you’ve done and let your work do the talking.